BEFORE TAKING HITS,

 IS THE BEST SOUVENIR

-If you’re visiting Colorado and plan to use marijuana, follow Meg the budtender’s tips to make sure your good time is also a legal and safe experience.
+If you’re visiting Colorado and plan to use cannabis, follow Meg the budtender’s tips to make sure your good time is also a legal and safe experience.

 A shopping bag with a marijuana leaf picture printed on it.